-The Bible Provides Wisdom
+Bible Verses for Wisdom

 When we sit down to read the Bible with the intention of learning and gaining wisdom, God shows up, and we gain a deeper understanding of who He is.

 Proverbs 2:6 “For the Lord grants wisdom!
 From his mouth come knowledge and understanding.”

 Colossians 3:16 “Let the message about Christ, in all its richness, fill your lives.
 Teach and counsel each other with all the wisdom he gives.”

 James 1:5 “If you need wisdom, ask our generous God, and he will give it to you.
 He will not rebuke you for asking.”

 After fasting, Jesus is tempted in the wilderness, and each time He is tempted He uses scripture to find strength and resist the enemy.
 Christ’s strength is available to us through reading the Bible and the Holy Spirit’s guidance.

 When you feel like giving up, God’s words can help you persevere.